vaadin/platform/scripts/generator/templates/template-release-notes.md

 Visit [vaadin.com](https://vaadin.com/) to get started.

 ## Support
-Vaadin 11 is supported for 4 months after GA (general availability).
-The latest LTS (long term support) version is Vaadin 10.
+Vaadin 12 is an LTS (long term support) version, which will be supported at least for 5 years after the GA (general availability) release.
 More details of our release model are available on our [roadmap page](https://vaadin.com/roadmap).

 [Learn more about our support](https://vaadin.com/support).